Milley says civil war in Afghanistan ‘likely’ after US withdrawal, could lead to 'reconstitution of al Qaeda'

 The general emphasized that maintaining U.S. security and intelligence gathering in the region will be a more difficult task now

+In an exclusive television interview with Fox News' Jennifer Griffin in Ramstein, Germany Saturday, General Gen. Mark Milley was asked about the military operation to process 17,000 Afghan evacuees headed for the U.S.

+"What they're doing as people come in, they're getting their names registered.
+They're doing the biometrics.
+They check their irises.
+They do their fingerprints.
+They take a full facial photo," he explained, referencing not only the Department of Homeland Security but officials in the FBI, USAID, the State Department, and Customs and Border Protection.

-In an exclusive television interview with Fox’s Jennifer Griffin in Ramstein where he traveled to inspect the military operation to process 17,000 Afghan evacuees and to thank the troops from U.S. European Command who scrambled to set up the massive tent city on the tarmac of the largest U.S. Airbase and transport hub in Europe, Gen. Mark Milley was asked whether the U.S. is safer following the complete withdrawal from Afghanistan.
+The general – who traveled to Germany to thank troops from the U.S. European Command that scrambled to set up the massive tent city on the tarmac of the largest U.S. Airbase and transport hub in Europe – said the base had already processed about 30,000 individuals.

+Milley said he is "very comfortable" with the measures being taken to approve the entry of individuals into the U.S.

+The general was asked whether the U.S. is safer following the complete withdrawal from Afghanistan but said it was too soon to tell.

 "My military estimate is…that the conditions are likely to develop of a civil war," Milley said.
 "I don't know if the Taliban is going to [be] able to consolidate power and establish governance."